department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 **Claim Closed**

 We'll mail you a packet with a decision notice and award details.
-Please allow 5-7 business days for your packet to arrive before you contact a VA call center.
+Please allow 5 to 7 business days for your packet to arrive before you contact a VA call center.

 </div>